 If you’ve used W3Schools before, you will already know what a great resource it is for learning front end web development.
 These hover effects are split over a few pages within the W3Schools website and are set out beautifully.
 It provides demos and a ‘Try It Yourself’ button for each one.
 Once you click on the button, it loads up a code and execution area interface that lets you play with the code and re-run to see the result.
 The demos include slide, fade, zoom and more.

-If you have a few spare minutes, I would advise to have a wander around the site to see what it has to offer in terms of learning.
-Like I said, it’s a really great resource and perfect for beginners.
+If you have a few spare minutes, I would advise having a wander around the site to see what it has to offer in terms of learning.
+As I said, it’s a really great resource and perfect for beginners.
 All of the source code showed in tutorials are free to use which is a bonus!

 Resource URL 1: MotoCMS CSS Image Tutorial